What will you learn from our Blackjack strategy guide?

 As with Basic Blackjack Strategy, Doubling Down charts are available for players to learn when to recognize the opportunity!

+When to split in blackjack?
 When a player’s first two cards form a pair, the hand can be split into two hands, and a bet equalling the original wager can be placed on the second hand.
-A good time to Split Pairs is when the dealer’s upcard is weak, showing a 4, 5 or 6.
+An excellent time to Split Pairs is when the dealer’s upcard is weak, showing a 4, 5 or 6.

 - The main advantage of Splitting Pairs is playing two hands against one and increasing your bet.

-- A disadvantage is the increased cost to split and associated risk, so the decision should be taken on a case by case basis.
+- A disadvantage is an increased cost to split and associated risk, so the decision should be taken on a case-by-case basis.
 Why split a pair of tens when you’re sitting on 20?

 When to surrender?